Embodying Physical Computing into Soft Robots: Analog Physical Reservoir Computing

 \subsection{Closed-Loop Reservoir: Embodied Control}

-Beyond information perception, PRC enables soft robots to autonomously generate periodic and robust motions by embedding control into their intrinsic body dynamics.
+\underline{An example of closed-loop reservoir applied to soft robots}: Beyond information perception, PRC enables soft robots to autonomously generate periodic and robust motions by embedding control into their intrinsic body dynamics.
 That is, instead of connecting robotic actuators to external digital controllers, one can feed the body reservoir's output back to these actuators for real-time motor behavior control.
 In this case, the deformation dynamics of the robotic body and its interaction with the environment play a critical role.
 A representative example is the quadruped robot with its flexible spine serving as the reservoir computing kernel \cite {2013SpineReservoir}(Fig.~\ref{fig:PRC}c).
-In this case, the linear readout layer performs weighted linear summations, mapping the internal force and strain of the flexible spine into four control commands, each for a motored leg.
-The readouts are first trained in an open-loop setup with teacher forcing.
-Once the training is complete, the loop is closed, and the robot can perform trotting, bounding, and turning with a strong ability to recover from disturbance.
-This embodied controller demonstrates how PRC converts compliant mechanics into an energy-efficient control system: the body remains unchanged, only the readout is ``programmed,'' and feedback routes it from perception to action.
+More specifically,